rhiot/rhiot/docs/readme.md

 | `consumer.delay`         | 5000                                                                          | Delay in milliseconds.
 Applies only to scheduled consumers.  |
 | `consumer.useFixedDelay` | false | Set to true to use a fixed delay between polls, otherwise fixed rate is used.
 See ScheduledExecutorService in JDK for details. |

+#### Configuring / Toubleshooting Raspberry Pi Camera Module
+If the component fails to detect any webcams, or specifically the camera mod, check if the device is found in the shell.
+The video for Linux driver (v4l2) should already be installed, confirm by executing;
+v4l2-ctl --list-devices

+If the output is the following error; "Failed to open /dev/video0: No such file or directory", you can either temporarily fix it with modprobe;
+sudo modprobe bcm2835-v4l2
+Or permanently fix it by editing /etc/rc.local to include the above line.

 ## Rhiot Cloud